 In addition, one point will be awarded to every driver starting each race from the grid and one further point will be awarded to the driver setting the fastest race lap in each class except when there is only one starter in the class.

+The classification for number of starters will come from the number of cars started in class from race 1 for the meeting.
+For example if 3 cars in class A start race 1, then class A cars will score full points regardless of number of starting cars in the remaining races for the meeting.

+A joker round will be permitted for one meeting within the season which will award the competitor with double points for that chosen meeting.
+A joker round must be declared upon registering for the meeting and once registered, this cannot be changed under any circumstances.

 1.6.2 The totals from all qualifying Events run will determine final Championship points and positions.